tkashdat/bioinformatics/README.md

 Topics studied in chronological order:
 1. Storing and working with sequences in python/jupyter notebooks
-2. Working with data in NCBI
+2. Working with data in NCBI, data managment to google cloud
-3. Needlman-Wunch Algorithms for pairwise matching and sequencing (In Progress/Updating)
+3. Needlman-Wunch Algorithms for pairwise matching and sequencing